sbateca/ioet-u-junior/backend/README.md

 │   │   └── dtos/ ---> Contains data transfer objects used to exchange information between layers.
 │   │
 │   ├── entities/ ---> Contains the domain entities of the application.
+│   └── tests/ ---> Contains files and logic related to application testing.
 │
 ├── infrastructure/ ---> This folder is responsible for technical infrastructure and implementation details.
 │   │